EGaraldi/corecon/paper/paper.md

 publication, the extreme mobility faced by researchers entails that contact information are very often outdated at best, while frequently the authors have simply left the field.

-We tackle these issue through a python module named `CoReCon` (acronym for Collection of Reionization Constraint).
+We tackle these issues through a python module named `CoReCon` (acronym for Collection of Reionization Constraint).
 The goal of `CoReCon` is twofold.
 First, it comprises a growing set of constraints on key physical quantities related to the EoR, homogenised in their format and units, lifting the busy researchers from the weight of searching, retrieving and formatting